Avoid Making These Common Credit Card Mistakes During the Holidays

 Using a Store Credit Card

 It’s no secret that store credit cards get a bad rap, especially during the holidays when it seems like they’re all offering special discounts and deals when you shop.
 Unfortunately, store credit cards are notorious for having higher than normal interest rates, and you can usually earn more rewards with a cash back credit card that covers all your purchases – not just the ones you make at a particular store.
-If you have your heart set on a store card, here is our list of the best store cards to consider.

 Paying an Annual Fee for a Card You Don’t Use